Just a few of the many FACES of the Aloha ʻĀina Party

 I believe Hawai‘i can and should be a light and inspiration to the world, of what a diversified and multi-cultural society can and should be.
 It is our multifaceted ethnic perspectives, values, and beliefs, that gives Hawai‘i its depth, richness, and strength, that allows us to be inclusive, and to pull together towards common goals.
 I believe there is nothing we cannot do and accomplish if we work together.

 The Aloha ʻĀina Party will recognize the Divine, Aloha the People, Mālama the ʻĀina, hold County and State Government accountable for its acts and non-acts, and advocate for Hoʻoponopono, to restore what was lost, as it relates to the Overthrow of the Kingdom of Hawaiʻi.

 While the AAP will embrace the best of traditional Hawaiian values, it is important to understand that the AAP is not exclusive to “Hawaiians” and is not a “Sovereignty” party.
-The AAP will be a party for all of the People of Hawaiʻi and will address all of the important issues impacting Hawaiʻi.
+The AAP will be a party for all of the People of Hawaiʻi and will strive to address all of the important issues impacting Hawaiʻi.

 E hume i ka malo, e hoʻokala i ka ihe

 (Skylark passed March 20, 2019, but she is very much still with us.)